Kevin Alarcón Negy

 kn3469@princeton.edu

-I am a Princeton Lecturer (Teaching Professor) in the Department of Computer Science.
-Previously, I was at Cornell earning a Ph.D., advised by Adrian Sampson.
+I am a Lecturer (Teaching Professor) in the Department of Computer Science at Princeton University.
+I earned my PhD at Cornell University advised by Adrian Sampson.
 My research interests encompass operating systems, virtualization, kernels, storage systems, and computer architecture.
-I previously worked in the field of cryptocurrencies.
-Here is my CV.

 Teaching